10 Fascinating Easter Traditions From Around the World

-Cobble stone roads in Antigua, Guatemala are transformed into colourful carpets to mark Easter.
-The stunning rainbow-like pathways are made using coloured sawdust, vegetables and flowers and can stretch up to half a mile-long.
+Cobblestone roads in Antigua, Guatemala, are transformed into colourful carpets to mark Easter.
+The stunning rainbow-hued pathways are made using coloured sawdust, vegetables and flowers and can stretch up to 800 metres long.
 Local artists use stencils to create the elaborate patterns and scenes covering traditional and religious themes.
 Feast your eyes on the display while you can—the Good Friday procession over the carpets will be followed by a clean-up team that’ll sweep up all remnants of the art.

 Czech Republic: Whipping tradition

 The Czech whipping tradition known as pomlázka takes places on Easter Monday.
-Men will visit women—usually family members or friends—and tap them with “whips” made from braided willow branches wrapped with colourful ribbons.
-Although not intended to be painful, the tradition is said to bring the women vitality and fertility, which is symbolically transferred through the branches of the willow tree as it’s the first tree to bloom in the spring.
-In exchange men get painted eggs or chocolate and for those of age, an alcoholic shot for the road.
+Men will visit women—usually family members or friends—and lightly tap them with “whips” made from braided willow branches wrapped with colourful ribbons.
+Although not intended to be painful, the Easter tradition is said to bring the women vitality and fertility, which is symbolically transferred through the branches of the willow tree; the first tree to bloom in the spring.
+In exchange, men get painted eggs or chocolate, and, for those of age, an alcoholic shot for the road.

 Bermuda: Kite flying

-The sky’s the limit during Easter in Bermuda.
-To celebrate the holiday, Bermudians gather to fly homemade kites made using wooden sticks and decorative tissue paper, with the bright geometric designs in the sky symbolizing the resurrection of Jesus.
-This tradition is paired with a feast of codfish, hot cross buns and sunrise services on the beach.
-According to a legend, a Bermudian teacher flew a kite as a way to illustrate the ascension of Jesus into heaven.
+The sky’s the limit when it comes to Bermuda’s Easter traditions.
+To celebrate the holiday, Bermudians gather to fly homemade kites made using wooden sticks and decorative tissue paper, with the bright geometric designs in the sky symbolizing Jesus’s ascension into heaven.
+This Easter tradition is paired with a feast of codfish, hot cross buns and sunrise services on the beach.

 Portugal: Easter almonds